hunteke/temoa/docs/source/Documentation.rst

 The most basic way to use graphviz is to view the full energy system map:

 .. parsed-literal::
-  $ python MakeGraphviz.py -i temoa_utopia.sqlite
+  $ python MakeGraphviz.py -i ../data_files/temoa_utopia.sqlite

+In the command above, note that we have to point the Graphviz module to the :code:`temoa_utopia` database file, which resides in the :code:`data_files` directory.
 The resultant system map will look like this:

 ..
 Figure:: images/simple_model.*
    :align: center